 Streptocarpus grow well in natural light and prefer some direct sunlight.
 Three to five hours of morning sunlight works well for most growers.
 Streps can also be grown successfully on lighted plant stands using regular fluorescent tubes (cool light).
 Place plants 8 to 12 inches from the lights for 12 to 14 hrs per day.
 More or less light may be required depending upon other environmental factors and you may want to experiment.

 If you grow Streptocarpus in potting soil, water the plants approximately once a week in winter, twice a week in summer or as required – plants should not be allowed to dry out completely.
 If you have poor quality tap water or your water contains additives such as chlorine, chloramine, or water softeners we suggest you use filtered or bottled water.
-Chemical additives can inhibit growth or blooming in flowering house plants and ornamental plants.
+Chemical additives can inhibit growth or blooming in flowering house plants.

 Fertilize your Streptocarpus with a weak solution (1/4 strength) of a balanced fertilizer each time you water.
 Alternately, use a half-strength solution twice a month.